Nevaehni/SoftwareManager/README.md

 - Windows PowerShell 7 or later
 - Administrator privileges (required)
-- Internet connection (for Chocolatey installation and package downloads)
+- Internet connection (for Winget package downloads)

-**Note**: Chocolatey will be automatically installed if not present
+- Windows 10 (1903+) or Windows 11 (for native Winget support)

+**Note**: Windows Package Manager (Winget) is typically pre-installed on modern Windows versions.
+If missing, the script will attempt to install it automatically.

 ## Setup